freezy/dmd-extensions/README.md

 To do that:

-1. Press [Windows] and type "env" and select "Edit the system environment variables".
+1. Press [Windows] and type "env" and select *Edit the system environment variables*.
-2. Click "Environment Variables...".
+2. Click *Environment Variables...*.
-3. Under "System variables", click "New...".
+3. Under "System variables", click *New...*.
 4. Enter `DMDDEVICE_CONFIG` as variable name and the full path to `DmdDevice.ini` as variable value.

 If you have done that, or you do have VPM installed, simply enable the external DMD in Pinball FX: